 People on the autism spectrum thrive in a work culture that is supportive, open-minded, flexible, respectful, and knowledgeable of Autism Spectrum Disorder (ASD) and a community that celebrates difference and values knowledge and learning.

-The Autism Works programme is delivered over five stages with adults on the autism spectrum and are seeking employment or need advice to maintain their employment and achieve promotion within the workplace.
+The Autism Works program is delivered over five stages with adults on the autism spectrum and are seeking employment or need advice to maintain their employment and achieve promotion within the workplace.

 The course covers four distinct topics, presented in stages 1-4.
 These four stages are:

 - Stress and sensory management tools

 - Organizational tools